Movement toward same-sex marriage (SSM), LGBT equality etc.

 Surprisingly, many conservative Christian web sites, like the American Family Association, Citizen Link, and Family Research Council have suddenly stopped covering the situation in Guam.
 If one searches on Google for same-sex marriage in Guam over the previous week, there are many "hits."
 But all appear to be from either secular news outlets, gay-positive groups, or human rights organizations.

 Meanwhile, LGBT-positive web sites like Freedom To Marry, Human Rights Campaign, and TowleRoad gave full coverage to the story.

 We have noticed that conservative Christian web sites have been shifting emphasis in recent months away from same-sex marriage and towards anticipation of massive levels of persecution of those Christians and Christian organizations who continue to promote the restriction of marriage to one woman and one man.
 However, we were not expecting a sudden cessation of all coverage.

 A certain percentage of the public relies on conservative Christian news outlets.
-Many of them will not know of developments in Guam.
+Some of them did not know of developments in Guam.
 This news blackout emphasizes the importance of the public reading both conservative and liberal news sources in order to obtain a full understanding of events.

 2015-JUN-12: An interesting situation in Mexico: